The NCA Team

 Professor, Departments of Medical Biophysics/Electrical and Computer Engineering

-- Design and testing of medical image processing algorithms
+- Imaging and image processing algorithms

 Ewan Macpherson